 The graph would be a triangle with 3 nodes and 3 edges

 What is needed is to enumerate the subset of words with this quality, and then a second test of reversibility to locate new words after they are anagrammed.
 And yes, of course, further operations of this type to see if this directed graph can be extended.
-This is a simple straightforward process any high-level programming language like Python could perform given an input dataset.
-What is not clear is where in graph theory mathematics this would lead.
-We might discover that a rich network of reversed/anagrammed/reversed words can be discovered to connect English words.
+This is a simple, straightforward process that any high-level programming language like Python, could perform given an input dataset.
+What is not clear is where in graph theory mathematics would lead.
+We might find that a rich network of reversed/anagrammed/reversed words can be made to connect English words.

 I have uploaded the source data for anyone interested in reviewing it.
 There is a VBA Excel sheet that was used to generate the source data.
 The Gephi program was used to create the images above.